Museo del horror

-Museo del horror (in English, "Museum of Horror") is a 1964 Mexican mystery thriller horror black-and-white film directed by Rafael Baledón and starring Julio Alemán, Patricia Conde and Joaquín Cordero.
+Museo del horror (in English, "Museum of Horror") is a 1964 Mexican mystery thriller horror film directed by Rafael Baledón and starring Julio Alemán, Patricia Conde, Joaquín Cordero, Olivia Michel and Sonia Infante.

 Plot

 Many women disappear under mysterious circumstances, generating a climate of terror and paranoia in the entire population of a town.
 All the clues point to the same museum.